 I hope to be selected for your distinguished, advanced training program in Endodontics at XXXX University out of consideration for diversity since I am a Black dentist born and raised in South Central Los Angeles.
 However, I also hope to be chosen based on my long-term goal in dentistry, starting a dental clinic for the underserved members of that community.

-I look forward to discussions of some of the special issues in Endodontics - and dentistry generally speaking - that tend to arise in an inner-city context.
+I look forward to discussions of some of the unique issues in Endodontics - and dentistry, generally speaking - that tend to arise in an inner-city context.
 My mother raised six children alone while battling the unforgiving constraints of rheumatoid arthritis.
-I saw little of my father as a child since he gave his life to being a Black Muslim until he was murdered by the LAPD when I was an adolescent.
-My mother and her older sister had been active members of the Los Angeles Chapter of the Black Panther Party of Self Defense in the late 60's early 70's.
-By the time that I arrived, however, in the wake of my older brother, she had lost interest in politics and struggled each day to put food on the table.
+I saw little of my father as a child since he gave his life to being a Black Muslim until the LAPD murdered him.
+My mother and her older sister had been active members of the Los Angeles Chapter of the Black Panther Party of Self-Defense in the late sixties and early seventies.
+By the time I arrived, however, in the wake of my older brother, she had lost interest in politics and struggled each day to put food on the table.

-I thank you for considering my application.
+Thank you for considering my application.